deobald/notes/VfoH airplane.md

 most intelelctualizqtion begins with the graveyard. we’ll begin with an american gym. attractive 21-year-olds all wearing tight clothes and you, the 61-year-old, longing for what you can never have again: that.

 intellectually we understand we can’t go back. experientially, we work out, dye our hair, and have hair removed.

+## ledi sayadaw / webu sayadaw

+focusing on the known monastics in the tradition, one gets two sets of instructions:

+- anapana only, vipassana naturally
+- anapana 5 hrs/day, then inspect the hairs of the body

+it’s worth noting that for these teachers, restricting attention to an individual hair is the _beginning_ of the technique. that would still be considered “gross” sensation.

+sati of a single hair, or of something equally singular but sutble, is therefore an observation of narrow anicca. craving arises when observing / experiencing larger portions of the body: sensation in aggregate